aragon/whitepaper/README.md

 ## Fee Summary

-In order for the court to operate fees must be captured from users to compensate jurors for their effort, risk, and opportunity cost of capital.
+In order for the Court to operate fees must be captured from users to compensate jurors for their effort, risk, and opportunity cost of capital.
 The market for dispute resolution services exhibits some dynamics of a predator-prey relationship where the demand to participate as a juror depends on the volume of disputes, and the volume of disputes depends on the reliable presence of honest jurors.

-Disputes will be more rare if there is a common expectation that the dispute resolution process is reliable and fair.
+Disputes will be rarer if there is a common expectation that the dispute resolution process is reliable and fair.
 The result is that as disputes become more rare, or are settled in early dispute rounds, the incentive to participate as a juror decreases.
-As these incentives decrease there will be less stake in the court and the court may be perceived as less reliable, resulting in more disputes and more appeals leading to overall less consistent and efficient operation.
+As these incentives decrease there will be less stake in the Court and it may be perceived as less reliable, resulting in more disputes and more appeals leading to overall less consistent and efficient operation.
 To resolve this issue, fees are captured not just when disputes occur, but also on a recurring basis from users even when no disputes occur.

 - **Subscription Fee**: A subscription fee is imposed on organizations that choose to use the Court as an arbitration provider.
 Subscription fees must be paid on a recurring basis for the agreement to remain valid.
 These fees are split between the Aragon Network's treasury and among all actively staked jurors.
 - **Dispute Fee**: Dispute fees are captured at the time a dispute or appeal occurs and are calculated based on a flat amount multiplied by the amount of juror stake selected in the dispute or appeal round.
 These fees are distributed only to drafted jurors who rule in favor of the winning side.

-This fee structure ensures that there is a consistent stream of revenue to support the operation of the court even if disputes occur irregularly.
+This fee structure ensures that there is a consistent stream of revenue to support the operation of the Court even if disputes occur irregularly.
 Fees are governed by the Aragon Network organization as described below.

 ## Governance

-Governance authority over the court is granted to ANT holders by way of an Aragon organization.
+Governance authority over the Court is granted to ANT holders by way of an Aragon organization.

 Initially, all votes will last 1 Month, require 50% Support and 1% Minimum Acceptance Quorum.
 Creating votes requires depositing 1000 ANT into a *Proposal Agreement* with the following terms: